Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `BalanceAmmoConsumption`  (true/false, default true)<br>
 > Setting: `BalanceEnemyAmmoConsumption`  (true/false, default false)
 >
-> When set to true, mechs will draw ammo in an intelligent way to minimise chance of ammo explosion.
+> When true, mechs will draw ammo in an intelligent way to minimise chance of ammo explosion.
 > After that is done, the AI will then minimise risk of losing ammo to crits and destroyed locations.
 >
 > The AI is pretty smart, but it can't shift ammo, so manually spreading ammo around can help it does its job.